-As the economy has shifted from a state of high-speed growth into a period of moderate growth, especially during the COVID-19 pandemic, the financial restructuring and insolvency regime has been regarded as a powerful tool in improving and accelerating market-exit efficiency, which can play a crucial role in boosting supply-side structural reforms.
-There has been a great wave of industrial integration in the past few years in various sectors such as iron and steel manufacturing, shipbuilding, solar photovoltaic and the coal chemicals industry as well as real estate and education.
+As the economy has shifted from a state of high-speed growth into a period of moderate growth, especially during the COVID-19 pandemic, the financial restructuring and insolvency regime has become a powerful tool in improving and accelerating market-exit efficiency, which can play a crucial role in boosting supply-side structural reforms.
+There has been a great wave of industrial integration in the past few years in various sectors, such as iron and steel manufacturing, shipbuilding, solar photovoltaic and the coal chemicals industry as well as real estate and education.

 Corporate Bond Defaults